electron/electron/docs/development/testing.md

 ## Node.js Smoke Tests

-If you've made changes that might affect the way Node.js is embedded into Electron, we have a test runner that runs all of Node.js' own tests with Electron's custom fork of Node.js.
+If you've made changes that might affect the way Node.js is embedded into Electron, we have a test runner that runs all of the tests from Node.js, using Electron's custom fork of Node.js.

 To run all of the Node.js tests: